ChristianBangGribsvad/em_spillet.github.io/pages/rules.md

 2. If **new results** are found, everyone's scores are recalculated, charts regenerated, and all pages updated — typically within an hour of a match finishing
 3. The **Next Matches** and **Yesterday's Results** sections refresh every hour regardless, so the schedule is always current

-**Today's Schmeichel** is whoever earned the most points between the current run and the previous scoring run.
-A player who scores 45 points in a single batch of results wins — even if they are not leading overall.
+**Today's Schmeichel** is whoever earned the most points since the previous scoring update.
+There is no upper limit — on the final day of the group stage, when all 12 groups complete simultaneously, a perfect predictor could earn 600+ points in a single update.
+A player can win Schmeichel even if they are last overall.

 ---